Contact Us Today for More Program Details

 As part of the program, which begins in January 2022, students will learn global best practices in the effective organization, administration and supervision of tribal cultural sites, recreation and tourism agencies and leisure-related tribal businesses, including tourism agencies, tribal gaming and hospitality operations and sacred sites.

-The CTTE program will consist of two levels with each level including eight weeks of online instruction through SDSU Global Campus.
+The Cultural Tourism and Tribal Enterprises Certificate program will consist of two levels with each level including eight weeks of online instruction through SDSU Global Campus.
 The courses and levels are designed to be progressive and participants will earn three units of college credit for each completed level.
 Both levels will be offered annually with plans to launch the first series of courses in January 2022.

-The CTTE (cultural tourism and tribal enterprises) Program will consist of two levels (Level 1 and Level 2) with each level including eight weeks of instruction.
+The Cultural Tourism and Tribal Enterprises Certificate Program will consist of two levels (Level 1 and Level 2) with each level including eight weeks of instruction.
 The courses and levels are designed to be progressive.

 - Level 1 participants, once completed, are eligible for 3 units of college credit.